Programming in Finance and Economics I

 - Random number generation and simple simulations

-- Finding and installing R packages
+- Finding and installing Python packages and deploying

 Many interesting problems in economics and finance can only be solved with the help of the computer, as no analytical solution exist or large amounts of data are involved.
-This course teaches how to solve quantitative problems with the help of R, a powerful and widely used open source programming environment.
+This course teaches how to solve quantitative problems with the help of Python, a powerful and widely used open source programming environment.

 The course has the following goals: